meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 #### Elasticsearch

 Elasticsearch is a search engine based on the Lucene library and is most popular for full-text search.
 It provides a REST API accessed by JSON over HTTP.
 One of its key options called index sharding, gives you the ability to divide indexes in physical spaces in order to increase performance and ensure high availability.
 Both Lucene and Elasticsearch have been designed for processing huge datasets, analyzing logs, and performing complex queries.
 You can perform operations and analysis on documents that match a specified query (e.g. calculate the mean age of all users named "Thomas").
+Today, Lucene and Elasticsearch are dominant players in the open source search engine landscape.
+They both are solid solutions for a lot of different use cases in search, and also for building your own recommendation engine.
+They are good general products; however they require to be configured properly to get similar results to those of MeiliSearch or Algolia.

 ### Closed Source